MovieLabs/OMC/OMC-JSON/Docs/Schema/Participant/Participant.md

 ### Object Properties

 #### participantFC
+The use or purpose of a Participant within the production process.

 | Property       | Constraint | Type                                           | Description                                                                                                                              |
 | -------------- | ---------- | ---------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------- |